 Good Shepherd houses a church hall and vicarage under one large flat roof.

-That roof was leaking and in desperate need of repair and the church was successful in applying for a government Voluntary Community and Social Enterprise (VSCE) Energy Efficiency grant, which has been an absolute godsend.
+That roof was leaking and in desperate need of repair and the church was successful in applying for a government Voluntary Community and Social Enterprise (VSCE) Energy Efficiency grant, which has been an absolute game-changer.

 The result is a completely new, insulated roof covering for the church and vicarage, 38 solar panels, LED lighting and smart building management that will radically reduce the building’s carbon footprint, increase energy efficiency and reduce costs.